SUBSTANCE ABUSE REHABILITATION CENTRE Family Involvement

-Family integration and participation is a very sensitive matter to us and a lot of effort goes into assisting the family to restore the family unit, understanding how addiction influences the family dynamics and the way forward.
+Family integration and participation in the substance abuse rehabilitation centre is a very sensitive matter to us and a lot of effort goes into assisting the family to restore the family unit, understanding how addiction influences the family dynamics and the way forward.

 A lot of relationships are broken due to certain behaviours of the individual, not having enough knowledge about the disease or a general sense of hopelessness.
 This is why addiction is called a family disease.

 Addiction: A family disease

 It is sometimes a difficult statement to understand as your loved one is the one with the problem.
 It is not to say that blame is placed on the family.
 The addiction of your loved one ultimately impacts and influences behaviours, habits and emotional state of the family unit as a whole.

 Family members begin to adapt to the negative impact of addiction and create new coping skills.
 The natural disposition of family members when an individual is in pain is to protect, defend, justify, rationalize and rescue.

 Understanding why your loved one is using and abusing substances is the first part of the healing process.
 We find that many clients yearn for their families to know that regardless of the circumstances, addiction and everything that came with it was never intentional.
 Even if they've sought help before.
 Just as important for them to understand why they went down this road, the family members can start healing as they too understand that addiction is not a choice.

 But how do we move forward?
 We say addiction is not a choice, but sobriety is.
 The following are brought into the program pertaining to the family:

 Support is a very important dynamic in the recovery of an individual.
 Through family sessions, we explore the different aspects around addiction, recovery and family therapy.
 Counselling is a very important part for both the individual as well as their families to ensure long term recovery.
 Typical sessions at PRC Recovery: